Who does this guide apply to?

-If the dependants do not attend, you may have to cancel your appointment and rebook for a time where all of the dependants can attend.
+If the dependants do not attend, you may have to cancel your appointment and rebook for a time when all of the dependants can attend.

 Note: In terms of UK immigration law, a dependant is not the same thing as a sponsor.

-To use the example of a FLR(M) application, or an Indefinite Leave to Remain application on the basis of being in a relationship with a British or settled spouse:
+To use the example of an FLR(M) application, or an Indefinite Leave to Remain application on the basis of being in a relationship with a British or settled spouse:

 - The British partner (or settled person) will not be classed as a dependant;